Everything You Need to Know About Customer Reviews

 • Was it a problem with your product or service, or the customer’s unique experience?

 Most negative reviews are based on the customer’s experience, not the actual product or service.
-Product or service issues are usually easy to fix, but a customer service problem sometimes indicates a deeper problem.
+Product or service issues are usually easy to fix, but a customer service problem sometimes shows a deeper problem.
 You may need to evaluate your business practices to determine what is troubling the customer.

 Is the problem solvable?